Ancalagon the Black: Description

-History
+Fictional history

 At the end of the First Age, in the year 587, a few years after the fall of Gondolin and the destruction of the kingdom of Doriath, Eärendil and Elwing set sail for Valinor to convince the Valar to save Middle-earth from the yoke of Morgoth.
 Thanks to their intervention, the armies of the Valar led by Eönwë, the herald of Manwë, Finarfin king of the Ñoldor of Aman, Ingwë king of the Vanyar, and Eärendil flying in Vingilot, march towards Thangorodrim, beneath which lies Morgoth's fortress, where they are joined by the armies of the Edain.

 Morgoth brings most of his armies out of Angband, but they are quickly routed by the Valar forces.
 Sensing that victory was slipping from his grasp, he called in his reserve forces, the first winged dragons, led by Ancalagon the Black.
-So terrible was the force of the attack that "the armies of the Valar retreated before the thunder, lightning and hurricane of flames that preceded the dragons".
-However, Eärendil on his ship Vingilot, accompanied by Thorondor leading an armada of birds, battled Ancalagon and the other dragons for "a whole day and night of doubt", before piercing the dragon.
+The force of the attack was so powerful that "the armies of the Valar retreated before the thunder, lightning and hurricane of flames that preceded the dragons".
+However, Eärendil on his ship Vingilot, accompanied by Thorondor leading an armada of birds, battled Ancalagon, and the other dragons for "a whole day and night of doubt", before piercing their leader.
 Ancalagon, shot out of the sky, falls on the peaks of Thangorodrim, causing their destruction and ending the War of the Great Wrath.
 Angband is opened and Morgoth imprisoned by the Valar, sounding the end of the First Age of Middle-earth.

 Versions

-Tolkien makes no mention of Ancalagon in the 1926 Sketch of Mythology and the first version of the Quenta, in the 1930s.
-There is a draft of the attack of the flying dragons, but Ancalagon does not yet exist.
-Ancalagon appears in the second version of the Quenta, in the role it will play in the rest of the legendarium.
+Tolkien makes no mention of Ancalagon in the 1926 Sketch of Mythology and the first version of the Quenta in the 1930s.
+There is a draft of the attack of the flying dragons, but Ancalagon had not yet been conceived.
+Ancalagon appears in the second version of the Quenta, the role he will play in the rest of the legendarium.
 In this version, as well as in its later rewriting, the pre-1937 Quenta Silmarillion, Ancalagon has wings of steel.

 In later versions, notably in the 1969 essay The Problem of Ros, Tolkien suggests that Ancalagon may have been felled by Túrin, who returned after its death from the outer void of Arda to fight in the Final Battle, according to a prophecy of Andreth.
-However, it is not clear whether Tolkien is talking about the War of the Great Wrath (Christopher Tolkien's hypothesis) or the Dagor Dagorath, the battle that marks the end of the world (John D. Rateliff's hypothesis).
+However, whether Tolkien is talking about the War of the Great Wrath (Christopher Tolkien's hypothesis) or the Dagor Dagorath, the battle that marks the end of the world (John D. Rateliff's hypothesis), is unknown.